 Explore treatment options for Generalized Anxiety Disorder

-• SSRIs/SNRIs.
-Continue to prescribe one of these as the 1st-line med, based on overall evidence for generalized anxiety disorder.
-Plus they’re preferred for common comorbidities, such as depression.
-Keep in mind, there’s not one “best” SSRI or SNRI.
-Often choose escitalopram or sertraline, or duloxetine or venlafaxine.
+SSRIs/SNRIs: Continue to prescribe one of these as the first-line medication, based on overall evidence for generalized anxiety disorder.
+Plus, they’re preferred for common comorbidities, such as depression.
+Keep in mind, there’s not one “best” SSRI or SNRI; often choose escitalopram, sertraline, duloxetine, or venlafaxine.
 Limited data suggest these provide a better balance of efficacy and tolerability.
-Start with low doses, such as sertraline (Lustral, Serpass) 25 mg/day, and titrate to limit early side effects (worsening anxiety, insomnia).
-Explain to patients that it can take about 2 to 4 weeks to start to see some benefit and up to 12 weeks for max effects.

-• Buspirone (Buspar, Seropar, Neurobus).
-Consider this if an SSRI or SNRI isn’t tolerated, or as an add-on if they aren’t enough.
-Start with 7.5 mg bid and titrate up to 60 mg/day if needed, divided BID or TID.
-Keep in mind, buspirone doesn't work prn for anxiety, it usually takes about 2 weeks to start seeing some effect.
+Buspirone (Buspar, Seropar, Neurobus): Consider this if an SSRI or SNRI isn’t tolerated or as an add-on if they aren’t enough.
+Start with 7.5 mg BID and titrate up to 60 mg/day if needed, divided BID or TID.
+Keep in mind, buspirone doesn't work PRN for anxiety; it usually takes about 2 weeks to start seeing some effect.

-• Pregabalin (Lyrica).
-Think of this as an alternative or add-on.
-It may start working as early as 1 week, but weigh concerns about misuse and side effects (drowsiness, dizziness, weight gain, etc).
+Pregabalin (Lyrica): Think of this as an alternative or add-on.
+It may start working as early as 1 week, but weigh concerns about misuse and side effects (drowsiness, dizziness, weight gain, etc.).

-• Benzodiazipines.
-Save these as an add-on for just a few weeks until an SSRI or SNRI starts working, or for severe anxiety disorders.
-Avoid alprazolam if a benzo is needed.
-Its short half-life can cause rebound anxiety and withdrawal.
-Choose a longer-acting option instead, such as clonazepam to possibly ease discontinuation.
-Be alert for meds that may worsen anxiety, such as stimulants for ADHD and select alternatives.
-Also be ready to treat other conditions that may contribute to anxiety, such as alcohol use disorder.
+Benzodiazepines: Save these as an add-on for just a few weeks until an SSRI or SNRI starts working or for severe anxiety disorders.
+Avoid alprazolam if a benzodiazepine is needed; its short half-life can cause rebound anxiety and withdrawal.
+Choose a longer-acting option instead, such as clonazepam, to possibly ease discontinuation.

 Table (1).
 Pharmacology of medicines for treatment of adults with generalized anxiety disorder (GAD)